huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cbr_vaults.md

 * `storage` - The name of the bucket for the vault.

-* `tags` - The key/value pairs to associate with the CBR vault.
+* `tags` - The key/value pairs to associate with the vault.

-* `resources` - An array of one or more resources to attach to the CBR vault.
+* `resources` - The array of one or more resources to attach to the vault.
   The [object](#cbr_vault_resources) structure is documented below.

 <a name="cbr_vault_resources"></a>